DefinitionThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-The sometimes confusing morphological diversity of vascular tumours and malformations (which vascular area is affected: capillary, vein, artery, mixed?), their localisation in different parts of the skin-subcutaneous-muscle compartment, their often difficult etiological classification (malformation or true neoplasia?) makes a universally satisfactory classification difficult but unavoidable.
-In the difficult systematic classification of vascular malformations, one can proceed according to the following aspects:
+The sometimes confusing morphological variety of vascular tumors and malformations (which vascular area is affected: capillary, vein, artery, mixed?), their localization in different parts of the skin-subcutaneous-muscle compartment, their often difficult etiological assignment (malformation or true neoplasia?) makes a universally satisfactory classification difficult, but inevitable.
+In the difficult systematic classification of vascular malformations one can proceed according to the following aspects:

 - true neoplasia

-- capillary (capillary malformation, KM - Port-wine stain - Naevus flammeus)
+- capillary (capillary malformation, KM - port-wine stain - nevus flammeus)

 - venous (venous malformation or mixed, VM - or KM/VM - e.g. angiokeratoma circumscriptum)

 Classification of vascular malformations according to pathological-anatomical aspects:

 - Arterial malformations (rarely isolated; mostly truncal malformations with hypo- and aplasias of peripheral arteries).